Ezra Stone: The Aldrich Family

-By 1939, The Aldrich Family had become a hit series in its own right; Katherine Raht's (as mother Alice Aldrich) opening shout ("Hen-reeeeeee!
+By 1939, The Aldrich Family had become a hit series in its own right; Katharine Raht's (as mother Alice Aldrich) opening shout ("Hen-reeeeeee!
 Hennnnn-ry Aldrich!") and Stone's warbling reply ("Coming, Mother!"), fashioned at first by Kate Smith's director Bob Welsh, became the show's instant trademarks.
 House Jameson played stern but affectionate father Sam Aldrich.

 In one way, the show and its star were deceptive, according to radio historian Gerald Nachman: like Fanny Brice, who played five- or six-year-old Baby Snooks for over two decades, Ezra Stone didn't exactly resemble a clumsy teenager, either.